getnamo/SocketIOClient-Unreal/README.md

 ## C++ FSocketIONative

-If you do not wish to use UE4 AActors or UObjects, you can use the native base class [FSocketIONative](https://github.com/getnamo/socketio-client-ue4/blob/master/Source/SocketIOClient/Public/SocketIONative.h).
+If you do not wish to use Unreal AActors or UObjects, you can use the native base class [FSocketIONative](https://github.com/getnamo/socketio-client-unreal/blob/master/Source/SocketIOClient/Public/SocketIONative.h).
 Please see the class header for API.
-It generally follows a similar pattern to ```USocketIOClientComponent``` with the exception of native callbacks which you can for example see in use here: https://github.com/getnamo/socketio-client-ue4/blob/master/Source/SocketIOClient/Private/SocketIOClientComponent.cpp#L81
+It generally follows a similar pattern to ```USocketIOClientComponent``` with the exception of native callbacks which you can for example see in use here: https://github.com/getnamo/socketio-client-unreal/blob/master/Source/SocketIOClient/Private/SocketIOClientComponent.cpp#L81

 ### Example FSocketIONative Custom Game Instance